top of page

 The Beauty of the Night Sky

-The night sky is a vast canvas sprinkled with countless stars, constellations, and celestial objects.
+The night sky is like a vast canvas sprinkled with countless stars, constellations, and celestial objects.
 Start by introducing your child to the wonder of the night sky.
 If it is possible, find a location away from bright city lights where the stars can shine brightly.
 On a clear night, lie down on a blanket or sit comfortably and encourage your child to look up at the sky.
-Allow their eyes to adjust to the darkness, and watch as the stars slowly reveal themselves.
+Allow their eyes to adjust to the darkness and watch as the stars slowly reveal themselves.

 For us, the best situations for star gazing have been when used to have power cuts, or when we're visiting rural areas.
 In routine life, we made do with our terrace - and what can be seen from there!